hosua/Folder-Organizer-Tool/README.md

 5/26/2021 - Alphabetize letters now lets you pick how many letters you want to use per folder v0.6-alpha

+5/26/2021 - Fixed incorrect text output and cleaned it a little.
+Functionally nothing is different from the last version. v0.6.1-alpha

 DISCLAIMER:
 There are likely bugs present in this program.
 It worked for me, but it has only been tested a few times, so please back up your files before using this tool!